cognitedata/cdp-spark-datasource/README.md

 df.show()
 ```

-### Raw tables
+### RAW tables

-Learn more about Raw tables [here](https://doc.cognitedata.com/api/v1/#tag/Raw).
+Learn more about RAW tables [here](https://doc.cognitedata.com/api/v1/#tag/Raw).

-Raw tables are organized in databases and tables that you need to provide as options to the DataFrameReader. `publicdata` does not contain any raw tables so you'll need access to a project with raw table data.
+RAW tables are organized in databases and tables that you need to provide as options to the DataFrameReader. `publicdata` does not contain any RAW tables so you'll need access to a project with raw table data.

 Two additional options are required:

-- `database`: The name of the database in Cognite Data Fusion's "raw" storage to use.
+- `database`: The name of the database in Cognite Data Fusion's RAW storage to use.
 The database must exist, and will not be created if it does not.

-- `table`: The name of the table in Cognite Data Fusion's "raw" storage to use.
+- `table`: The name of the table in Cognite Data Fusion's RAW storage to use.
 The table must exist in the database specified in the `database` option, and will not be created if it does not.

 Optionally, you can have Spark infer the DataFrame schema with the following options: